AI-Powered Customer Insights: Turning Service Data into Retention Strategy

 Machine Learning and Sentiment at Scale:

 In partnership with the Marketing department and an external software partner, we were able to scale this research and further develop use cases that would continue to shed light not only on the post purchase journey, but the total customer lifecycle.
-Leveraging AI, the team the software to read customer sentiment in the thousands of weekly emails as well as comments from customer surveys - offering real time insights into the holistic customer experience.
+Leveraging AI, the team trained the software to read customer sentiment in the thousands of weekly emails as well as comments from customer surveys - offering real time insights into the holistic customer experience.

 Expanded global view.